ahomoudi/TC_PDFs/README.md

-# Probability distrubtion function  to obtain indetification thresholds for Tropical cyclones
+# Probability distrubtion function  to obtain indetification thresholds for Tropical cyclones in climate models.

  This code is written to calculate PDFs and statistical properties of the chosen variables (vorticity, surface wind speed, and vertically integrated anomalous temperature) according to :